vippsas/vipps-woocommerce/README.md

 ### In which countries can I use Vipps MobilePay?

-You can get paid by users who have Vipps in Norway, or who have MobilePay in Denmark or Finland.
+You can get paid by users who have Vipps in Norway and Sweden, or who have MobilePay in Denmark or Finland.

 ### How do I set the default language?